hitha-cse513/Multivariate-Time-Series-Anomaly-Detection/README.md

 - Identify the **top 7 contributing features** for each anomaly.
 - Output a CSV with **abnormality scores (0–100)** and top contributing features.

-This is intended for **predictive maintenance, industrial sensor monitoring, and performance analytics**.

 ---